nelzomal/VideoLens_AI/description.md

 We developed VideoLens using a combination of cutting-edge technologies and frameworks:

+## How we built it

+We developed VideoLens using a combination of cutting-edge technologies and frameworks:

+- Chrome's built-in Translation API: for translating video transcript seamlessly
+- Chrome's built-in Summarizer API: for summarizing video into concise and structured content
-- Chrome's built-in Translation, Summarizer and Prompt AI : providing seamless language translation, concise content summaries, and intelligent suggestions to enhance user interaction and productivity.
+- Chrome's built-in Prompt API: for asking and answering user questions based on video content.
-- WXT (Web Extension Toolkit): For rapid and efficient extension development
+- WXT (Web Extension Toolkit): for rapid and efficient extension development
 - React: To create a responsive and dynamic user interface
 - transformers.js: providing sound-to-text and RAG capabilities